build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(summaries)
 ```

 Which summary do you think is better?
-I found a summary created by ChatGPT to be more helpful.
+I found a summary created by ChatGPT to be much more insightful.

 We can proceed by modifying the prompts and instructing ChatGPT to extract the necessary steps from the video transcript.
 By doing so, we can generate a step-by-step guide that provides clear instructions for us to follow along.
 This will help us to have a structured guided approach while engaging with the video content.